JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 * deep-scans a bundle to find
   * executable files that are unsigned, or
   * that have a different code signature than the main executable, and
-* permanently writes the scan results to log files (optional).
+* permanently writes the scan results to log files (optional, recommended).

 ## Installation
 If you are using the macOS Finder, it's best to ignore **wys** and use Patrick's software, unless you need the extended functionality.
 The **wys** version is only meant as a quick hack for users who have disabled the Finder.
 Since the original **WhatsYourSign** is an `appex` (Finder extension), it will not work in other file managers.